ORNL-QCI/exatn/README.md

 point CMake to a compatible version (for example, g++-7 or lower, but no lower than 5).
 If the build process fails to link testers at the end, make sure that the g++ compiler used for linking tester executables is CUDA_HOST_COMPILER.

-When requesting the multi-node MPI build, the tensor algebra library ExaTENSOR is used as the default multi-node execution backend.
-Due to numerous bugs in Fortran compilers and MPI libraries, the only tested choices are the following: gcc-8 compiler, intel-18+ compiler, openmpi-3.1.0 library, mpich-3.2.1 library or later.

 To link the C++ ExaTN library with your application, use the following command which will show which libraries will need to be linked: